johnfraserss/ICS3U/Assignments/20 - Exam Information/README.md

 ICS3U Exam Information
 ----------------------

 Your teacher will be available for the few days prior to the exam period on a consultancy basis.
 You are to study on your own and between peers.
 If you still require help, consult your teacher.
-Your teacher will not answer questions about anything in the ìExam Informationî section below.
+Your teacher will not answer questions about anything in the ‚ÄúExam Information‚Äù section below.

 Exam information
 -----------------